San Francisco cable car system: Beginnings

-In 1869, Andrew Smith Hallidie had the idea for a cable car system in San Francisco, reportedly after witnessing an accident in which a streetcar drawn by horses over wet cobblestones slid backwards, killing the horses.
+In 1869, Andrew Smith Hallidie had the idea for a cable car system in San Francisco, reportedly after witnessing an accident in which a horsecar riding over wet cobblestones slid backwards, killing the horses.
 Hallidie solicited financial support in 1871 and 1872, and his primary backers were Henry L. Davis, Joseph Britton, and James Moffit.

-The first successful cable-operated street running train was the Clay Street Hill Railroad, which had its inaugural run on August 2, 1873.
+The first successful cable-operated street running train in the city was the Clay Street Hill Railroad, which had its inaugural run on August 2, 1873.
 The promoter of the line was Hallidie, and the engineer was William Eppelsheimer; both Hallidie and Eppelsheimer obtained several patents for their work on the Clay Street line.
 (Note: Hallidie's suite of patents relating to cable hauled railways included: